ngirard/md-splice/README.md

 Operations can be provided through `--operations-file <PATH>` (supports JSON or YAML and accepts `-` for stdin) or inline via `--operations '<JSON>'`.
 The CLI automatically detects JSON vs. YAML when reading from a file.

+Frontmatter operations (`set_frontmatter`, `delete_frontmatter`, and `replace_frontmatter`) follow the same YAML parsing rules as the standalone `frontmatter` subcommands, so values can come from inline YAML or external files.
+These operations can be freely mixed with body edits inside a single transaction while preserving atomicity.

 Example operations file (`changes.yaml`):